confmgr

 type conversion (variables from ENV are always strings,

-converts them for you) -
+confmgrconverts them for you) -

 mandatory values: If you miss a value,

-will tell you before your app explodes… -
+confmgrwill tell you before your app explodes… -

 default values:

-handles default values for you -
+confmrghandles default values for you -

 regular expressions:

-allows you defining a regexp that will allow checking the validity of the loaded config -
+confmgrallows you defining a regexp that will allow checking the validity of the loaded config -

 masked variables: handy for your secrets, read below

-or use some of the helper methods attached to your config.
+After getting your config object with GetConfig(), you can simple use it with config['MYAPP_MYMODULE_VAR1'] or use some of the helper methods attached to your config.

-that will display the content of your config while ensuring that your secrets do NOT show up in any log or output.
+confmgr brings a set of handy methods such as Print() that will display the content of your config while ensuring that your secrets do NOT show up in any log or output.

 Printing your config may use colors or not.
-Here is an example with color coming from running config.Print()
+Here is an example with color coming from running config.Print():

 ===> TS_SAMPLE_MODULE_01 ENV: